Japanese Yen Extends Its Gains In The Morning Session | Action Forex

-In the Asian session, at GMT0300, the pair is trading at 106.51, with the USD trading 0.30% lower against the JPY from yesterday’s close.
+In the Asian session, at GMT0300, the pair is trading at 105.56, with the USD trading 0.39% lower against the JPY from Friday’s close.

 - advertisement -